GiteonCaulfied/ProgrammerPlus/Report.md

 *Targets Users: Programmers

+* Guest:
-* Users can create an account with a portrait image and intro
+  * create an account with a portrait image and intro
+  * login using a correct email and password
+* Users
-* Users can send a post with image, hashtag and GPS location
+  * send a post with image, hashtag and GPS location
-* Users can view personalized timeline of posts with image, hashtag and GPS location and without heat speech
+  * view personalized timeline of posts with image, hashtag and GPS location and without heat speech
-* Users can search the posts by tags, title, post id and author with partially valid queries
+  * search the posts by tags, title, post id and author with partially valid queries
-* Users can "like"(Give star) to others' posts
+  * "like"(Give star) to others' posts
-* Users can be notified when the post gets a like
+  * be notified when the post gets a like
-* Users can send friend requests and become friends with other users
+  * send friend requests and become friends with other users
-* Users can message other users
+  * message other users
-* Users can block other user from messaging
+  * block other user from messaging
-* Users can choose to only get message from a friend user
+  * choose to only get message from a friend user
-* Users can set template message
+  * set template message

 ## Application UML